 When the application process is complete, your job is done.
 The insurance company’s underwriter will take the information they gathered from your application, phone interview and medical exam to determine if you’re eligible for coverage, and if so, what your premium is.
 Because there is so much information to review, the approval process can take several weeks, or up to a month.

-If you get approved and are happy with the quoted premium, you’ll be sent the policy documents to sign and approve.
+If you get approved and are happy with the quoted premium, you will be sent the policy documents to sign and approve.
+While traditionally, this process is conducted with a physical copy, technology sometimes allows this paperwork to be completed with a digital signature.
 You will also decide if you want to pay your premium monthly or annually.
-After the policy documents are signed, you’ll mail a physical copy to your insurance company.
-It’s also a good idea to keep a second copy on hand in your home.
+After the policy documents are signed, you might be asked to mail a physical copy to your insurance company.
+It is typically recommended to keep a second copy on hand in your home.

 Frequently asked questions